-To install pyrpl via pip first upgrade pip if you have a lower version than pip 21.0 with pip install -upgrade pip.
-Then use &sudo -H pip install pyrpl (this takes a while).
+To install pyrpl via pip first upgrade pip if you have a lower version than pip 21.0 with \$pip install -upgrade pip.
+Then use \$sudo pip install pyrpl (this takes a while).
+If installing PyNaCl takes too long, it's probably due to a bug in libsodium, which you can fix by installing PyNaCl manually with \$SODIUM_INSTALL=system pip install pynacl before installing PyRpl.
 If you now type in \$python3 you can check whether the installation worked via >>import pyrpl.
 If it didn't work it will return something like Traceback (most recent call last): File "<stdin>", line 1, in <module> ImportError: No module named pyrpl.
 Troubleshooting: if &sudo -H pip install pyrpl returned error: sudo: unable to execute /usr/local/bin/pip3: no such file in directoryuse &sudo -H pip3.x install pyrpl with 3.x being your installed python version.
-You can also check whether you have pip in the given directory with \$whereis pip.
+You can also check whether you have pip in the given directory with \$where is pip.